temporalio/documentation/docs/application-development/testing.md

       interval: 10
 ```

-Notice, that if you want to have ability to mock activities you should use `WorkerFactory` from `Temporal\Testing` namespace
+If you want to be able to mock Activities, use `WorkerFactory` from the `Temporal\Testing` Namespace
-in your PHP worker:
+in your PHP Worker:

 ```php
 // worker.test.php